wYde154/wYde154/README.md

 # 💫 About Me:
-🔭 I’m currently working on Hensa Rewritten.<br>👯 I’m looking to collaborate on more Front-End Projects.<br>🌱 I’m currently learning React Native, DevExpress, GoLang.<br>
+🔭 I’m currently working on Hensa Team.<br>👯 I’m looking to collaborate on more Front-End Projects.<br>🌱 I’m currently using React Native, DevExpress, GoLang.<br>

 # 💻 Tech Stack: